klaytn/klaytn-docs/docs/dapp/sdk/caver-js/api-references/caver.transaction/basic.md

 new caver.transaction.ethereumAccessList(transactionObject)
 ```

-`EthereumAccessList` represents a [ethereum access list transaction](../../../../../klaytn/design/transactions/basic.md#txtypeethereumaccesslist).
+`EthereumAccessList` represents an [Ethereum access list transaction](../../../../../klaytn/design/transactions/basic.md#txtypeethereumaccesslist).
 A [Klaytn account](../../../../../klaytn/design/accounts.md#klaytn-accounts) can execute a `EthereumAccessList` only with [AccountKeyLegacy].
 The `transactionObject` can have properties below to create a `EthereumAccessList`.

 `EthereumAccessList` has the properties below as its member variables.
 Properties marked as `optional` refer to properties that can be optionally given in `transactionObject` when the user creates `EthereumAccessList`.